Growing and Harvesting Basil So it Produces All Season Long

 Years ago an old farmer told my young boys that when they started dating, a big bunch of sweet basil in the car would win a girl’s heart.
 Now, I don’t know about that, but growing and harvesting basil is one of my favorite summer garden activities.
 The fragrance definitely makes me happy!

-Sweet basil is a culinary herb used frequently in Italian cooking and is the base for our favorite pesto.
+Sweet basil (Ocimum basilicum) is an annual herb used frequently in Italian cooking and is the base for our favorite pesto recipe.
 It’s not the only type of basil, though.
-There are dozens of different cultivars to choose from.
+There are many types of basil to choose from.
 Some are purple, some are ruffled, and some, like Thai basil, are favored for specific cuisines.
-Pictured above is my African blue basil.

 Basil likes warm weather, tolerates heat, and prefers well-drained but moist soil.
 Direct sow seeds after your last frost date, once the ground has warmed.
 Trust me; trying to get a jump on it by planting too soon will just waste basil seeds.

-Go here to learn more about propagating basil and how to turn one basil plant into many.
+Go here to learn more about propagating basil and how to turn one basil plant into many new plants.

 Basil varies in height a bit based on variety, but most basil plants grow about one to two foot tall.